 Accommodation in Montagu

 There is a wide variety of accommodation in Montagu, from campsites to guest houses, apartments and hotels.
-Check out the places to stay in Montagu on Tripadvisor*.
+For a complete overview, check out places to stay in Montagu on Tripadvisor*.

-We stayed at De Bos Backpackers & Campsite* and camped with our Defender and rooftop tent.
+We stayed at De Bos Guest Farm* and camped with our Defender and rooftop tent.
 You can pitch your tent anywhere on the grassy terrain underneath nice, shady trees.
 There is a large communal kitchen with WIFI and also a pool.

 When we were there on a Friday, it was a bit noisy because of a birthday party, but other than that we had a pleasant stay.
 You can easily walk to town or to Joubert Park to start hiking.